EdiFabric/native-csharp-examples/README.md

 # ediFabric Native C# Examples

-**ediFabric Native** is a self-contained, high-performance X12 EDI engine compiled ahead-of-time to a native shared library.
+**ediFabric Native** is a self-contained, high-performance X12 EDI native shared library.
 It converts X12 EDI to JSON (and back), validates transaction sets, and generates acknowledgments — callable from **any language with a C foreign-function interface** (C, C++, Rust, Go, Python, Node.js, Java/JNA, .NET, …).
 No .NET runtime, JVM, or other dependency is required on the